lauxj/agent-like-observers-ewfs/README.md

 - `scripts/` -> simple entry-point scripts with the main settings to change
 - `data/` -> saved thesis data and local output for new runs
 - `notebooks/` -> project notebooks
-- `results/` -> folder for generated plots and output files
+- `results/` -> folder for generated plots and output files (gets created when running evaluation)

 ## Files in `scripts/`